VeeGee-Creations/Portfolio-Website/README.md

 # Portfolio-Website
-Portfolio Website Is a simple HTML site to display my projects
+Portfolio-Website Is a static HTML site to display my projects

+## Dependencies
+* JavaScript ES5